zelitosaide/javascript-info-course/__1_The JavaScript language/__11_Promises_async_await/__5_Promise_API/README_PROMISE_API.md

 ]).then(console.log);   // 1
 ```

+The first promise here was fastest, but it was rejected, so the second promise became the result.
+After the first fulfilled promise "wins the race", all further results are ignored.

 ## Promise.resolve/reject

 Methods `Promise.resolve` and `Promise.reject` are rarely needed in modern code, because `async/await` syntax (we'll cover it [a bit later](https://javascript.info/async-await)) makes them somewhat obsolete.